StackStorm/st2/pants-plugins/README.md

 To see available goals, do "./pants help goals" and "./pants help $goal".

+These StackStorm-specific plugins might be useful in other StackStorm-related repos.
+- `pack_metadata`

 These StackStorm-specific plugins are probably only useful for the st2 repo.
 - `api_spec`
 - `sample_conf`